 Currently, there are a significant number of generators in the U.S. power system that exist to serve peak loads, mostly corresponding to periods when cooling demands are very high.
 At these times, electricity generating resources are scarce and the peaking plants are required to cover electricity shortages.
 The outcome is high electricity prices and output from power plants that are relatively inefficient and have higher emission levels [1].

 Reduction in the grid-wide peak electric load (also known as coincident peak) can be accomplished through demand response.
-Demand response programs incentivize customers to alter their electricity use at specific times to improve reliability of the grid, for example by reducing coincident peak load.
-This is typically accomplished by charging customers a higher rate for electricity used during coincident peak periods [2] or by making the transmission charge dependent on the consumer’s load during these times [3].
+Demand response programs incent customers to alter their electricity use at specific times to improve reliability of the grid, for example by reducing coincident peak load.
+This is typically accomplished by charging customers a significantly higher rate for electricity used during coincident peak periods [2] or by making the transmission charge dependent on the consumer’s load during these times [3].
 The coincident peak charge may constitute upwards of 20% of the electric bill, providing a strong incentive for customers to reduce their demand during these periods [4].
 The definition of what constitutes customer’s contribution to the coincident peak varies by the regional transmission organization (RTO) or Independent System Operator (ISO).
 For example, the 4 coincident peak (4CP) program in ERCOT ISO defines it as the average of customer’s loads during 15-minute system-wide peaks in each of 4 months from June to September [3,5].
 The 5CP program in PJM RTO considers customers’ contributions to the top 5 peak hours occurring on separate weekdays from June to September [5,6].
 While it is impossible to predict the timing of the coincident peak events with certainty, many system operators, utilities, and consulting companies provide forecasts and alerts for customers participating in these programs [3].

 The characteristics of data centers make them particularly suitable for participation in demand response programs including coincident peak pricing.
 Data centers represent approximately 1.8% of the total U.S. electricity consumption [7].
 They are large, centralized loads which can provide substantial flexibility to the grid either by shifting their workload, or by temporarily adjusting the operation of their cooling systems [2].
 In the latter approach, data centers act as thermostatically controlled loads (TCLs) and can be used to enhance grid reliability by providing ancillary services [8], load following, or by participating in energy arbitrage [9].
 Cooling systems in data centers offer numerous advantages over residential TCLs: their cooling load is relatively constant year-round, they can provide fast response due to being oversized for reliability, and they may allow larger indoor temperature fluctuations compared to comfort-oriented residential heating and cooling systems.
 The large capacity data center cooling systems compared to residential air conditioning would also reduce the costs of control systems and load integration required for demand response [9].

 Despite their large potential, most data centers don’t actively participate in demand response [4].
-The primary reasons are low financial incentives for many types of demand response and the fear of sacrificing the reliability of the IT equipment.
+The primary reasons are low financial incentives for many types of demand response, and the fear of sacrificing the reliability of the IT equipment.
 The risk-averse data center operators are also not willing to give up any control over the cooling system to load aggregator or the utility, which is required by some demand response strategies [9].

 1.1.
 Scope of this paper